LukeEmmet/GeminiLUACH/README.md

 * Mime type: image/png or image/jpeg only - other mime types are left as simple links

-*Possibly merge this with "May include"?*
+*Possibly merge this with "May include", although separate glyph might be useful to indicate image rather than text?*